 Some would argue there’s nothing more important than comfortable shoes at Coachella.
 Let’s face it, you’re going to quite a lot of walking, jumping, and running.

 You don’t want to end the festival with painful blisters, so make sure you’ve got some comfortable shoes ready to go!

-Sunglasses – everyone loves them and everyone needs them.
+Sunglasses – everyone needs them.